-- Plan the implementation of the strategic plan priorities at the appropriate time for each academy. - Provide Policy guidance and frameworks to support academies in their statutory responsibilities. - Monitor, support, and challenge academies to ensure that provision is well planned and matched to pupil need. - Support academies in their evaluation of provision and the development planning through a peer inquiry process. - Enable Professional Development opportunities through training, development programmes, networks, work hubs and individual and small group support where needed. - Develop the SEND Area of the Trust Universal Resource Library to include resources, curriculum information, guidance, and training materials. - Be able to plan bespoke academy support which is commissioned through the academy visits schedule. - Role model excellence through leadership and hands on support as and when needed. - Provide expert advice to individuals, academies and the Executive Leadership Team where needed. - Engage with the relevant Local Authorities and services as and when appropriate.
+- Provide Policy guidance and frameworks to support academies in their statutory responsibilities. - Monitor, support, and challenge academies to ensure that provision is well planned and matched to pupil need. - Support academies in their evaluation of provision and the development planning through a peer inquiry process. - Develop and Lead Specialist Provision across the Trust including the Commissioned Inclusion Hubs - Enable Professional Development opportunities through training, development programmes, networks, work hubs and individual and small group support where needed. - Develop the SEND Area of the Trust Universal Resource Library to include resources, curriculum information, guidance, and training materials. - Be able to plan bespoke academy support which is commissioned through the academy visits schedule. - Role model excellence through leadership and hands on support as and when needed. - Provide expert advice to individuals, academies and the Executive Leadership Team where needed. - Engage with the relevant Local Authorities and services as and when appropriate.